techidaily/site-win11-tips/source/_posts/master-movement-eradicate-slowness-on-sw-battlefront-windows.md

  A buggy graphics driver can interfere with your computer's visual effect feature, causing the mouse lag in Battlefront 2\.
 To fix this, you will have to disable the transparency effect in the settings menu.
 Here's how to do it:

-1. Open the Settings menu (see[how to open Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) ) and choose the Accessibility option.
+1. Open the Settings menu (see [how to open Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) ) and choose the Accessibility option.
 2. Choose**Visual effects.**
 3. Disable the toggle next to**Transparency effects.**
 ![Disable the Transparency Effect](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Transparency-Effect.jpg)